Truthful Interval Covering: Social Cost: Deterministic Mechanisms

-We start by showing bounds on the approximation ratio of deterministic truthful mechanisms.
+We start by showing bounds on the approximation ratio of deterministic truthful mechanisms for the social cost.
 As mentioned in \Cref{sec:our-results}, for this case we obtain a tight bound of $2-2/n$ on the approximation ratio achievable by any such mechanism.
-The mechanism that achieves this bound is the {\sc Median} mechanism, the $k$-th order statistic mechanism with $k = \lfloor n/2 \rfloor$ (see \Cref{def:kth-ordered-statistic}).
+The mechanism that achieves this bound is the {\sc Median} mechanism, the $k$-ordered statistic mechanism with $k = \lfloor n/2 \rfloor$ (see \Cref{def:kth-ordered-statistic}).
 Similar mechanisms (that choose the reported action of the median agents) have played a prominent role in other domains in mechanism design without money \cite{chan2021mechanism}.
 However, as we mentioned earlier, the nature of our problem is different from those, and hence the proof is also rather different.

 \begin{theorem} The {\sc Median} mechanism achieves an approximation ratio of $2-\frac{2}{n}$ for the TIC problem. \end{theorem}

 \begin{proof} Consider an arbitrary instance.
 Let $m$ be the median agent so that $I_m = [s_m,t_m]$ is the unit-size interval that is chosen by the mechanism.
 Let $O = [s_o,t_o]$ be the optimal unit-size interval.
 Without loss of generality, we can assume that $s_o \geq s_m$ and that $n$ is even.
 Let $x \in [0,1]$ be the length of the intersection $I_m \cap O = [s_o,t_m]$ between the interval chosen by the mechanism and the optimal interval.
 Let $L$ be the set of $n/2-1$ agent at the left of $m$, $M$ the set of agents between $m$ and $s_o$, and $R$ the set of agents at the right of $s_o$; note that $|M \cup R| = n/2$.
 Clearly, the maximum cost of the mechanism is $n$ and the minimum optimal cost is $0$.
 We make the following observations: \begin{itemize}[leftmargin=*] \item The median agent decreases the cost of the mechanism by $1$ and increases the optimal cost by $1-x$ (the part of the median interval that the optimal solution does not cover). \item Any agent $i \in L$ such that $|I_i \cap [s_o,t_m]| = 0$ increases the optimal cost by $1$; let $A$ be the set of all such agents. \item Any agent $i \in L$ such that $|I_i \cap [s_o,t_m]| = x_i > 0$ decreases the cost of the mechanism by at least $1-x + x_i$ and increases the optimal cost by least $1-x_i$ (since the interval of $i$ starts before $s_m$ but reaches $s_o$); let $B$ be the set of all such agents. \item Any agent $i \in M$ decreases the cost of the mechanism by at least $x$. \item Any agent $i \in R$ such that $|I_i \cap [s_o,t_m] = x_i > 0$ decreases the cost of the mechanism by some length $x_i \in [0,x]$ and increases the optimal cost by $1-x_i-(1-x)=x-x_i$; let $\Gamma$ be the set of all such agents. \item Any agent $i \in R$ such that $|I_i \cap [s_o,t_m]| = 0$ increases the optimal cost by at least $x$; let $\Delta$ be the set of all such agents. \end{itemize} Hence, we have \begin{small}